 By the time the instrument is in one piece and before polishing and applying the finish I put the strings on and evaluate the sound it produces for a while.
 At this stage and once the strings have settled, I play different styles of music within the repertoire of the instrument in order to evaluate some parameters that to my view are essential for a top professional instrument.
 Some of these aspects are:

 All this is done not only by trusting my own ears but also with the help of technology.
-Two high quality Neumann microphones are connected to the computer in order to analyze those parameters and keep records of them for future reference.
+Two high-quality Neumann microphones are connected to the computer in order to analyse those parameters and keep records of them for future reference.

 Setup and playability

 As important as the quality of sound are the physical aspects that will create the perfect playability and easiness of tune of the instrument.
 The height of the strings (usually measured from the fingerboard to the upper part of both the 1st and last strings at the 8th fret) has a tremendous influence on how much effort the player has to make to fret the notes.
 This is generally called “action” and, if too great the instrument will be very uncomfortable to play and, if too low buzzes on many notes will occur.
 This balance between the two extremes is one of the most difficult aspects to adjust correctly and requires some trial and error to get it just right.
 An adequate choice of fret gauges and the height of the nut are also very important.
 I have found that in order to make these adjustments right one needs to use a trial and error procedure until a perfect playability is achieved.

 Another aspect that is too often overlooked is the perfect and smooth turning of the pegs.
 This is even more important for professional players that need to be able to tune their instruments quickly and effectively in all kind of situations.
 This is another aspect that as a professional I am very aware of.
 In order to achieve a smooth turning, I subject them to a special treatment to make them more resistant to humidity changes.